Sunday, May 3, 2026

 Run these verification checks:

-Everything should be clean: one boot entry in EFI variables, all kernels listed, service enabled, timeout configured.
+Everything should be clean: one preferred Linux Boot Manager entry in EFI variables, all kernels listed, service enabled, timeout configured.

 Will Future Kernel Updates Work Automatically?